 Eric H. Sillman brings key insights and contacts to portfolio companies given his experience with a variety of companies from the early stages to exits.
-He is actively engaged with many of Aperture's portfolio companies and was closely involved with many of Aperture's successful exits.
+He is actively engaged with many of Aperture's portfolio companies and was closely involved with Aperture's successful exits.
 Prior to Aperture, Eric worked in a variety of professional services capacities.
 At UBS, he executed merger and acquisition, equity and debt transactions.
 At The Parthenon Group, he helped companies assess expansion strategies and e-commerce initiatives.
 At TechnoServe, he assisted early stage companies with market analyses, financial management and organizational structures.
 He serves on the Board of Agora Partnerships and on TechnoServe's Board of Members.
 He received his M.B.A. from Harvard Business School and B.A. from Brown University.

 Tony Natale, M.D. blends his extensive business, investment and company formation experience with a background in clinical medicine.
 Dr. Natale has invested across a number of therapeutic areas, including orthopedics, ENT, ophthalmology, GI, minimally invasive technologies, robotics and women’s health.
 A committed board member, Dr. Natale works alongside entrepreneurs to build out management teams, establish effective corporate governance and bring operational discipline to R&D and early commercialization efforts.
 Dr. Natale was previously with Prism Ventures and MDS Capital where he made and managed investments in the medical technology sector.
 He has been a founder, director and/or lead investor of several venture-backed life sciences companies, including Mako Surgical.
 Dr. Natale trained in General Surgery and Otolaryngology/Head and Neck Surgery at the University of Connecticut and Hartford Hospital and held clinical appointments in Hartford area hospitals before transitioning into entrepreneurial activities.
 He holds a B.A., Phi Beta Kappa, from the University of Virginia, an M.D. from the University of Florida College of Medicine and an M.B.A. from Yale University’s School of Management.